GB127/FFR-tool/README.txt

 ----------------ABOUT----------------------------------------------------------
 For the game Final Fantasy of the NES.

-This is a script to list the armors and weapons that can be equiped by your four characters.
+This is a script to list the armors and weapons that can be equiped by the classes

 Written by Niamek

+---------------FEATURES--------------------------------------------------------
+-> Support any number of classes in your team
+-> List weapons only equippable by your team
+    -> Their D-H are also displayed
+-> List armors only equippable by your team
+    -> Their A-E are also displayed

 ---------------DISCLAIMER------------------------------------------------------
 I'm not a very experienced programmer.
 I'll probably never develop an interface that is outside of the command line.
 So, to use the script, you'll have to use